kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $query = $this->dba->query($sql . "\r\n# L: ".__LINE__.'.
 F:'.__FILE__.".
 M: ".__METHOD__);
     } # _tmp_tsmst_record

-This function will take care of recoding the time taken.
+This function will take care of recording the time taken.
 The beginning is recorded in the constructor of my class; to this end, I introduced a new private member `$_microtime`:

         $this->_microtime = microtime(true); # this is the beginning of time taking

         $this->_tmp_tsmst_record(__LINE__ . ' ' . __METHOD__ . " $this->lg $this->id_ex  ");
         # record the beginning of the whole process in our monitoring table as well

         $sql = "REPLACE INTO tmp.tsmst_time (id_ex, tmstmp, comment) VALUES ($this->id_ex, NOW(6), '')";
         $query = $this->dba->query($sql . "\r\n# L: ".__LINE__.'.
 F:'.__FILE__.".
 M: ".__METHOD__);
         # make sure that we only have one record for each $this->id_ex